Pagan Heart of the West

 Druid Network:

 This is a book aimed at a ‘teenage’ audience, and it’s easy to see the central character appealing to many a surly teenager!
-But this the tale of a special teenager with special gifts, which link everyday events and archaeology – the never ending search for scientific ‘truth’ and knowledge – to the sacred within and around us all, and to the sacred landscape of Wiltshire.
+But this the tale of a special teenager with special gifts, which link everyday events and archaeology – the never-ending search for scientific ‘truth’ and knowledge – to the sacred within and around us all, and to the sacred landscape of Wiltshire.

-But it is a work that can be read and enjoyed by any age, the story a timeless tale, one that holds the reader spellbound, fully involved with events and engaged with the participants.
-The monuments of Avebury and Merlin’s Mount at Marlborough come alive on the pages, and the less well known mound of Merlins Mount is central to the whole story, as the title suggests!
+But it is a work that can be read and enjoyed by any age, the story is a timeless tale, one that holds the reader spellbound, fully involved with events and engaged with the participants.
+The monuments of Avebury and Merlin’s Mount at Marlborough come alive on the pages, and the less well known mound of Merlin Mount is central to the whole story, as the title suggests!

 The tale is well written and flows beautifully and evocatively, pulling the reader in and giving real involvement with what is happening, and how the mystery will unravel.
 Highly recommended.